reviewdog/reviewdog/README.md

 in Pull Request.
 In the Pull Request UI affected code lines will be annotated in the diff, as well as you will be able to filter the annotations by **This pull request** or *All**.

-By default, report will be called `Reviewdog report` but can be customized with `BITBUCKET_REPORT_NAME` env variable.

 If running from [Bitbucket Pipelines](#bitbucket-pipelines), no additional configuration is needed (even credentials).
 If running locally or from some other CI system you would need to provide Bitbucket API credentials: